 Technologies that support collaboration: video conferencing, project management, real-time authoring and chat.

 Enabling Technologies.
 Many enabling technologies already exist, and users are comfortable with them.
 But no one tool embraces all needed enabling capabilities.
-We need an environment t0 leverage existing solutions and augment these with additional tools.
+We need an environment to leverage existing solutions and augment these with additional tools.

-Some of the most critical tools to collaborate in an agile environment include:
+Some of the most critical tools to collaborate in an Agile environment include:

 - Video conferencing needs to be bomb proof, and it needs to be easy to set up from a conference room or a workstation.
 Video provides assurance that everyone is actively participating—something that is missing with just audio conferencing.
 How many times have you heard “can you repeat the question” from a passive participant who really wasn’t paying attention?